‘The View’ Host Sara Haines Shares Rare Family Photo Of Husband & Three Children

 “Aww Sandra looks like she’s dreaming about becoming President!” wrote a second follower.

-“This could be a GAP ad, what a beautiful family,” claimed a third social media user.
+“This could be a GAP ad, what a beautiful family,” chimed in a third social media user.

 “Another beautiful picture-perfect snap that can be a postcard,” remarked a fourth fan.